RShankar/Intro-to-Microprocessors/MPLab X IDE/readme.md

 Next you will see this window if you have not already downloaded the compiler this will direct you to the websites to do so.
-You can uncheck all the boxes if you have already downloaded the compiler they simply open your web browser to 3 more products the MCC is covered later on in this document.
+You can uncheck all the boxes if you have already downloaded the compiler they simply open your web browser to 3 more products the MCC is covered later in this document.
 ![alt text](https://github.com/RShankar/Intro-to-Microprocessors/blob/master/MPLab%20X%20IDE/5.png "IDE Final")